elyukai/optolith-client/CONTRIBUTING.md

 ### Miscellaneous

-Clean the files built by the Reason compiler.
+Clean the files built by the Reason compiler, if there are any issue with it.

 ```sh
 npm run re:clean